BZoennchen/supercollider-book/chapters/composing/music-theory/3-scales.md

 (sec-scales)=
 # Scales & Keys

+We already saw in section [Intervals](sec-intervals) that the naming convention in music theory is quite elaborate.
+However, if you get the main concept it makes a lot of sense.
+If you talk about scales, intervals, [chords](sec-chords) or keys, terms like *major*, *minor*, *diminished*, *third* and so on, point to the same underlying concept.
-As a beginner coming from a rigorous discipline, I found the terms *scales*, *keys*, and *modes*, confusing because they seem to blend into one another.
+Still, as a beginner coming from a rigorous discipline, I found the terms *scales*, *keys*, and *modes*, confusing because they seem to blend into one another.
 Let me start with a clear differentiation between *scales* and *keys*.

 Sometimes musicians speak of a scale and sometimes of a key as if these two terms are interchangeable.
 A scale places the [notes](sec-notes) in a **specific order**, up and down the keyboard, while *key* refers to all the notes of the same *scale* in **any order** and all possible combinations.
-For example, if we play multiple notes, we play these in the *key of C*.
+For example, if we play multiple notes, we play these in the *key of C (major)*.
 We also use the note from the C major *scale*.
-We think of notes that make up a scale but do not think of them in any particular order, we think of 'the key of C'.
+If we think of notes that make up a scale but do not think of them in any particular order, we think of 'the key of C (major)'.

 A *musical scale (Tonleiter)* is an **ordered** set of pitches, together with a formula for specifying their frequencies.
 Each individual pitch of a scale is called a *degree (Tonstufe)*.

 Most musical traditions use *octave intervals* to associate pitches that serve the same musical function (*unison*) such that a scale is completely defined by one *octave* because of *octave equivalence*, i.e., *the basic miracle of music*.
 In that case, any *degree* is a member of a class that it shares with the same degree in all other octaves.
-All notes of a *degree* of a scale are within the same *pitch classes*.
+All pitches of a *degree* of a scale are within the same *pitch classes*.
-Thus some use the terms *degree* and *pitch class* interchangeable.
+Thus some use the terms *note* and *pitch class* interchangeable.

-The **tonic** of a scale (also the "home" of the *keys*), is usually the first note in the respective *scale*.
+The **tonic** of a scale (also the "home" of the *keys*), is usually the first note in the respective *scale*, that is, it has degree 1.
+Note that in ``sclang`` it has degree 0, since we count from zero.

 (sec-chromatic-scale)=
 ## Chromatic Scale